sybrenjansen/mpire/docs/usage/map.rst

 .. note::

     Unfortunately, starting a ``tqdm`` progress bar from a child process in a Jupyter/IPython notebook doesn't seem to work.
 You'll get ``WARNING: attempted to send message from fork`` messages from the IPython kernel.
+You can use the MPIRE dashboard instead.

 .. _tqdm: https://pypi.python.org/pypi/tqdm